tingold/pgdog/docs/docs/features/plugins/rust.md

 !!! note
-    PostgreSQL uses a lot of 1-based indexing, e.g. parameters and arrays start at 1. pgDog is more "rusty" and uses 0-based indexing.
+    PostgreSQL uses a lot of 1-based indexing, e.g. parameters and arrays start at 1.
+PgDog is more "rusty" and uses 0-based indexing.
 To access the first parameter in a query, index it by `0`, not `1`.

 Parameters are encoded using PostgreSQL wire protocol, so they can be either UTF-8 text or binary.
 If they are text,